LeonLettermann/hei-sporo-code/README.md

 **Overview repository for an upcoming publication on *Plasmodium* sporozoite movement.**

-This repository includes example code for STED microscopy analysis and serves as an entry point to related projects.
+This repository serves as an entry point to a collection of different code packages related to image analysis and simulation of sporozoite motility.

 ## Related Repositories